Today's Best Tech Deals

 A good TV, but dated and overpriced

 The Sony 950G is a good TV overall.
-In many ways, including its physical appearance, user interface, and video processing; it’s right up there, in those respects.
+In many ways, including its physical appearance, user interface, and video processing; it’s right up there with its top rivals.
 But the fact remains that far less-expensive TVs, such as Hisense’s astounding-for-the-price H8F, offer truer colors and comparable, if not better blacks.
 Sony offers a slighty classier overall user experience and—likely a longer lifespan (at least according to Consumer Reports), but $1,600 compared to $600?

 I called out the significantly less-expensive Samsung RU4000 for the same blue-skewed color, so I can’t give Sony a pass for overpricing older technology.
 The landscape has changed.
 Don’t overpay for a name.